scikit-learn/administrative/sprint_paris_2013/proposal.rst

 Funding contact information
 =============================

-If you are interested in helping funding this sprint, we would grately appreciate any support regarding the flights or accomodation of our contributors, or with the venue of our sprint.
-Any amounts above £200 (the lowest travel cost) is very welcome.
+If you are interested in helping to fund this sprint, we would grately appreciate any support regarding the flights or accomodation of our contributors, or with the venue of our sprint.
+Any amounts above £200 (the lowest travel cost) are very welcome.

 We will display all the sponsors' logos on the following page of the